 Will Minecraft Dungeons support crossplay?

+Cross-play will not be available when Minecraft Dungeons is released, but Mojang has said that it will be working on it post-launch.
 Expect crossplay between Xbox One and PC players, according to Windows Central.
 Crossplay with other platforms is something the team are exploring.

 Will Minecraft Dungeons have mod support?